Interim Principal Investigator – Michelle Noble, MA, RPA

 Dr. Susan Hector has over 40 years of experience with prehistoric, historic, and ethnographic cultural resources in southern California.
 In addition, she has substantial management experience beyond the cultural resources subject area.
 She served as the Director for San Diego County Department of Parks and Recreation, and the Environmental Programs Manager for San Diego Gas & Electric Company and has taught anthropology and archaeology at San Diego City College.
-She is currently the Principal Investigator for NWB Environmental Services where she manages cultural resources projects.
+She is currently an advisory Principal Investigator at NWB Environmental Services.

 Senior Archaeologist Erin M. Smith, Doctoral Candidate, MA, RPA

 Ms. Smith has over fifteen years of archaeological experience in cultural resource management and academic research.
 She has been involved in cultural and historical projects in California, Idaho, Washington, the American Southwest, Baja California, Mexico, and British Columbia, Canada.
 In Canada, she has supported an Indigenous Archaeology through a collaborative participation and knowledge-based exchange between anthropologists and First Nations peoples.
 This collaboration has worked to develop a better understanding of history (prehistory as an on-going history, including now) and to actively cultivate knowledge for the lives, cultures, and identities of peoples today.

 Over the years, Ms. Smith has been involved in southern California projects and research, covering landscapes from the coasts to the deserts.
 Notable work includes La Casa de Estudillo at Old Town State Historic Park, Stonewall Mine at Cuyamaca Rancho State Park, and the Southern Pacific Railroad River Station at Los Angeles State Historic Park.
 However, her experience also includes multi-phase projects throughout the continental west.